Early Childhood Studies BA (Hons)

 Life comes at us fast in our early years.
 On this early childhood studies degree, you’ll explore the nature of childhood, of young children and their families, and the provision made for them.
 We’ll look at the latest developments in the field from all over the world.

 There are lots of job opportunities in the early years sector.
-We’ll help you develop your interest in children’s early years development, or plan for a career working with children aged 0-8.
+The early childhood studies course will help you expand your interest in children’s early years development, or prepare for a career working with children aged 0-8.

 The degree starts with an introduction to early childhood studies to equip you with the analysis tools you need for Year 2 and 3.
 We’ll talk about childhood in the broad context of world development and change.
 We’ll also introduce you to social and developmental psychology, social policy, and education studies.
 In Year 1, you can enrol on the Early Childhood Graduate Practitioner Certificate (ECGPC) which you’ll complete across all three years of your degree.